Chapter 3.12

 (1) Requirement.
 A solicitation document may be changed only by a written addendum issued by the county.
 When an addendum is required, it shall be issued to all bidders or proposers for the contract or services being solicited.

 (2) Distribution and Receipt.
 Addenda may be distributed to all bidders by U.S. mail, fax, hand delivery, or other commercially reasonable means.
 Failure to receive an addendum to an invitation for bids does not excuse failure to acknowledge receipt of the addendum, even if the failure to receive was through no fault of the prospective bidder or proposer, and even if the failure to receive was the fault of the county.
 The county, in its sole discretion, may extend a bid opening to allow a bidder time to acknowledge receipt of an addendum.
 Failure to acknowledge receipt of an addendum may cause a bid to be rejected as nonresponsive.
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 160 § 1, 2005)

 3.12.190 Method of submitting offers.

 (2) Proposals and Quotations.
-Proposals and quotations may be submitted by any commercially reasonable method, including but not limited to fax, unless the county has specified in the solicitation document that only certain methods of submission may be used, or that certain methods of submission may not be used.
-Electronic data interchange and electronic mail (e-mail) shall be considered commercially reasonable methods of submission only if they are expressly authorized in the solicitation document.
-When oral quotations are permitted, they may be submitted by telephone.
+Proposals and quotations may be submitted by any commercially reasonable method, including but not limited to unsealed electronic submission, unless the county has specified in the solicitation document that only certain methods of submission may be used, or that certain methods of submission may not be used.
+When oral quotations are permitted, they may be submitted by telephone or other similar method.
 The fact that oral quotations are permitted does not preclude an offeror from submitting a written quotation in lieu of an oral quotation.

 (3) Timeliness.
 Offerors are responsible for ensuring their offers are timely.
 The county may decline to consider a late offer, even if the offer is late because of a delay in the county’s internal handling of mail or documents or because the county’s receiving equipment was unavailable.

 (4) Completeness.
 Offerors are responsible for ensuring their offers are received by the county in a complete, legible, ungarbled form.
 The county may decline to consider an offer that is incomplete, illegible, or garbled, even if the problem is caused by the county’s hardware or software.
-(Ord.
-160 § 1, 2005)

 3.12.200 Bid withdrawal.